dart-lang/build/build_runner/README.md

   - By default this serves the `web` and `test` directories, on port `8080` and `8081` respectively.
 See below for how to configure this.
-- `test`: Runs a single build, creates a merged output directory, and then runs `pub run test --precompiled <merged-output-dir>`.
+- `test`: Runs a single build, creates a merged output directory, and then runs `dart run test --precompiled <merged-output-dir>`.
 See below for instructions on passing custom args to the test command.

 #### Command Line Options